nmiljkovic/fft/README.md

 # Fast Fourier Transform

-This is a simple recursive implementation of the Cooley-Tukey FFT in-place algorithm.
-It uses bit reversal to arrange the input array in such an order it can be calculated with a couple of iterations.
+This is a simple recursive implementation of the Cooley-Tukey FFT in-place algorithm for both forward and inverse transforms.
+It uses bit reversal to arrange the input array for the in-place algorithm.

 See it in action at [http://proof.github.io/fft](http://proof.github.io/fft)!